MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### draft.action

-Used for monitoring possible negative impact on your ability to create and save mail drafts.
+The data is used for monitoring possible negative impact on your ability to create and save mail drafts.

 The following fields are collected:

 - **action** - the type of action, for example, save, discard.

+- **draft_contains_inking** - this is an optional property which will tell if this draft has an inking data in it or not.
+If it has, then the value of this property will be true, otherwise false.

 - **draft_message_id** - message ID of the draft